hobbyiot/HELIUM-SENSORS/README.md

 ---

-### And one more thing…

-#### Technologies and services are important, but the most important are people you are working with.
+### And one more thing… Technologies and services are important, but the most important are people you are working with.

+---

+### Crypto donations

 Crypto | Wallet address :-------------------------------:|:----------------------------------------------------------------------: